devbk007/django_graphene_queries_mutation_authentication/README.md

 GraphQL APIs for adding, deleting and updating movie and director details.
 Every API is authenticated using JWT.

+# Operations handled by APIs
+1. Add, Update, Delete and Read details of a single director.
+2. Add, Update, Delete and Read details of a single movie.
+3. Read details of all movies.
+4. Read details of all directors.
+5. Read details of all movies and directors.
+6. User login.
+7. JWT token verification.
+8. JWT token refresh

 # Steps to install application
 1. Install packages
     ```